sustainable campus

 Share

-Vermicomposting is a natural process that uses worms to convert organic materials traditionally viewed as waste into a nutrient rich soil for plants and crops.
+Vermicomposting is a natural process that uses worms to convert organic materials traditionally viewed as waste into a nutrient rich soil for plants and crops in shared land ecosystems.
 Soil health weaves itself through seven of the UN SDGs, in particular with SDG 11 – Sustainable Cities and Communities.

 After ordering a kit from the Box of Life in Ottawa, Carlton and Matheson redesigned the setup to suit their needs.
 They also considered how to bring in other disciplines and connected with colleagues at Smith Engineering.
 A micro bit sensor was coded that monitors moisture and temperature providing students with the opportunity to learn about these factors and engage with scientific data through graphing, controlled experiments, and research.